waltervanheuven/psychopy-on-M1/README.md

 ## First install latest Python for M1 Macs

-Install the latest native Python3 version for M1 Macs using [brew](https://brew.sh).
+Use [brew](https://brew.sh) to install latest version of Python for M1 Macs.

 ```sh
 brew install python3